henne49/dbus-opendtu/README.md

 Please open a new issue on github, only here we can work on your problem in a structured way: https://github.com/henne49/dbus-opendtu/issues/new/choose

+Change the Logging Parameter under DEFAULT in /data/dbus-opendtu/config.ini to Logging = DEBUG, please revert, once debugging and troubleshooting is complete.
+Rerun the script and share the current.log file.

 Please provide the config.ini and JSON file and upload to the github issues, you can download the JSON file using your browser or using a commandline like tool like curl.

 | Type of DTU | URL |